 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-Antianxiety drugs are given to residents suffering from depression or anxiety.
+This datapoint indicates the percent of long-term patients who were given antianxiety drugs.
+These drugs are used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term stay patients exhibiting symptoms of depression.
-Many believe that this is a reliable measure of patient quality of life.
+This metric is a measure of the percentage of long-term stay patients showing symptoms of depression.
+Many in the industry argue this is a reasonable measure of patient quality of care.

 Appropriate Vaccine Usage